sstevenshang/FaceTranslator/README.md

 ```

-in `setupPersonGroup.py` to your Face API Key
+in `setupPersonGroup.py` to your Face API Key.

+	ii. you may want to change the photo files found in the array `peopleInfo` to photos of you choosing in the same format as we have

 2. alkjsd